quinnliu/investment_letters/README.md

 ### Strategy from 10/23 + 2021 + ~13.8*10^9? to 1 year later
-I find value investing extremely fascinating because it requires one to predict which company of humans will improve in the future & which will not improve.
+I find value investing extremely fascinating because it requires one to predict which company of humans will improve net cash flows in the future using a sustainable strategy & thus become 1 component of many that logically increases the company's stock price per share.

-Sometimes this is extremely obvious with close to but never 100% probability.
+However, I've noticed it is often easier to solve this prediction problem in reverse as often it is extremely obvious with close to but never 100% probability you can predict which companies will lose net cash flows in the future using an unsustainable strategy.
+Then the wise behavior is to avoid these companies & keep avoiding these companies.

-Other times it is too complicated or outside of my current competence to predict.
+Other times it is too complicated or outside of my current competence to predict a companies future.

-At it's core I find predicting the future an extremely difficult problem but necessary to continually improve at.
+At it's core I find predicting the future an extremely difficult problem if your in a spacetime that your neocortex has a low detail model of.
+But as you keep learning & staying within your competences your model of how reality works becomes closer to reality as long as you are taking care of your body's health.

 How does one improve your body's ability to predict the future more accurately?

-For most of human history a human can improve it's ability to predict the future by imagining future possibilities within it's neocortex model of how reality works.

 ~ Wang-Zhao-Liu Q